-How An Artist, A Toy Maker, A College Student Use Their Skills To Fight The Pandemic
+How An Artist, A Toy-Maker, A College Student Use Their Skills To Fight The Pandemic

 Nadia Whitehead is a freelance journalist and science writer.
 Her work has appeared in Science, The Washington Post and NPR.
 Find her on Twitter @NadiaMacias.

-Former bee suit makers sew masks for farmers
+Former bee-suit makers sew masks for farmers

-Susana Gómez Luz normally sews beekeeping overalls and veils for Maya Ixil, a cooperative of over 200 small scale farmers that harvests, sells and exports coffee and honey in the remote village of Santa Avelina, Guatemala.
+Susana Gómez Luz normally sews beekeeping overalls and veils for Maya Ixil, a cooperative of over 200 small-scale farmers that harvests, sells and exports coffee and honey in the remote village of Santa Avelina, Guatemala.
 But during the pandemic, the 23-year-old switched gears to learn how to make face masks, an idea spearheaded by the co-op, which paid for materials and her labor.

 "I downloaded an image of the design and practiced it five times before getting started," she says.
 "It was easy."

-With the help of two colleagues, Gómez Luz manufactured reusable face masks, made of finely-meshed cloth with extra lining inside.
+With the help of two colleagues, Gómez Luz manufactured reusable face masks, made of finely meshed cloth with extra lining inside.
 Since May, they have sewn more than 200 masks and donated them to most of the indigenous farmers and beekeepers in the co-op.

-Wearing a mask to prevent the spread of COVID-19 is mandatory in Guatemala.
+Wearing a mask to prevent the spread of the coronavirus is mandatory in Guatemala.
 But a tight-fighting, multi-layered mask goes for about $2.50.
 With the cutback in hours due to lockdown restrictions, some workers make as little as $5 a day.

 Although lockdown restrictions are now easing, farmers have only been able to work half days since the national quarantine was imposed on March 17, due to a 4 p.m. curfew that was lifted at the end of July.
 And while their wages have halved, the price of basic food basket items like eggs has risen by up to 50%, says co-op manager Miguel Ostuma.